In 2020, we lost £135.1 million to investment scams, according to data from UK Finance.

 Unfortunately, he was unable to remember the site he used, so we can’t disclose it – but it’s highly likely this was a fake site set up by scammers to target people.

-When we searched for AUF Investment Company (at the time of writing), we couldn't find it.
+When we searched for AUF Investment Company (in September 2020 when this article was originally published), we couldn't find it.

 “They said it was protected by the Financial Conduct Authority (FCA) for up to £85,000,” Alexander explained.